 Because of the grace given, transformed hearts should be willing to go and do whatever God asks them—whenever and wherever.
 This involves leveraging our privileges for the sake of the hurting and the lost around the world.
 There is no better example of this than the apostle Paul, who said to the church at Corinth,

 God gave me the grace of being born in America to enable me to minister to Abu Ali in Lebanon.
 What about you?
 You can try to ignore the misfortune around the world and squander the grace given to you.
-Or you can leverage that grace for the sake of those who right now have no hope of heaven.
+Or you can leverage that grace in a world of urgent need for the sake of those who right now have no hope of heaven.